Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Introduction
 ------------
 Selenium-RC is the solution for tests that need a little more than just simple browser actions and a linear execution.
-Selenium-RC allows the full power of programming languages, creating tests that can do things like read and write external files, make queries to a Data Base, send emails with test reports, practically anything a user can do with a normal application.
+Selenium-RC leverages the full power of programming languages, creating tests that can do things like read and write external files, make queries to a Data Base, send emails with test reports, practically anything a user can do with a normal application.